Jonathan2251/lbd/source/backendstructure.rst

     :start-after: #if CH >= CH3_5 //1
     :end-before: #endif //#if CH >= CH3_5 //1

-Functions storeRegToStack() Cpu0SEInstrInfo.cpp,
-storeRegToStackSlot() of Cpu0InstrInfo.cpp are handling the registers spilling during register allocation process.
+Functions storeRegToStack() Cpu0SEInstrInfo.cpp and storeRegToStackSlot() of Cpu0InstrInfo.cpp handle the registers spilling during register allocation process.
 Since each local variable connecting to a frame index, code ".addFrameIndex(FI). addImm(Offset).addMemOperand(MMO);" in storeRegToStack() where Offset is 0 is added for each virtual register.
-The loadRegFromStackSlot() and loadRegFromStack() will be used when it needs spill.
+The loadRegFromStackSlot() and loadRegFromStack() will be used when it needs reload from stack slot.

-So, if adding V0 to Cpu0CallingConv.td as the following and without both storeRegToStack() and storeRegToStackSlot() in Cpu0SEInstrInfo.cpp, Cpu0SEInstrInfo.h and Cpu0InstrInfo.h it will get the belowing error.
+If adding V0 to Cpu0CallingConv.td as the following and without both storeRegToStack() and storeRegToStackSlot() in Cpu0SEInstrInfo.cpp, Cpu0SEInstrInfo.h and Cpu0InstrInfo.h it will get the belowing error.